joeyvigil/SOTC_rules/README.md

   * 4 Quash
   * 8 Negotiate
   * 12 Reinforcement
+  * 5 Victory Points
 ### Definitions
 **Ship**- Plastic UFO Looking pieces, can be stacked.
-A stack is a stack of ships.
-Maximum stack size is 4 (unless otherwise stated).
-If a ship is lost then it is sent to the graveyard.
-Ships are most often times lost by being on the losing side of an encounter.
+A **stack** is a stack of ships.
+Maximum stack size is **4** (unless otherwise stated).
+If a ship is **lost** then it is sent to the **graveyard**.
+Ships Can be lost by being on the losing side of an encounter, or if a sabotage card is played.

-**Hexagon**- Game board is composed of 19 hexagons designated by a red circle in the center.
+**Game Board**- Game board is composed of 19 hexagons, planets and resources can exist in the center of these hexagons, ie the center of the circles.

-**Site**- A location at the center or corner of a hexagon.
-Ships can occupy sites by being on top of them.
-Planet Sites contain a planet.
-Void Sites contain empty space.
+**Site**- A location that a ship can occupy.
+On the game board these are located at the center of the circles, or at the corners of the triangles.

 **Settlement/Colony**- A planet site that is occupied by a ship(s).
 The Player who owns the ships, is colonizing the planet.
 Joint Colony/Settlement may occur when more than one player’s ship(s) is on a planet Site.

 **Cards**- Cards indicate when they are played.

 **Resources**- There are two types of resources Minerals and Gas.
-Resources are obtained by occupying hexagons with the corresponding tokens.
+Resources are obtained at the beginning of each turn.
+They can be spent to obtain a number of things.
 ### Goal
-Settlers of the cosmos is a space strategy board game for 3-6 players.
-The winner of the game is decided by the first player or players to own five Colonies at once.
+The winner is the first player to reach 10 Victory Points.
+Victory points are obtained in the following ways:
+1. Having your ships colonizing a planet. (+1)
+2. Building a super colony on one of your planets. (+2)
+3. Having cards that award victory points. (+1)
+4. longest road
+5. largest army
+6. Purchasing them.

 ### Setup
 Randomly collect the indicated void planet pieces and planet pieces indicated by the number of players.
 Arrange them randomly on the red circles on the board.